lakshmi-sathi/avsdpll_1v8/README.md

 Here we can see the content of the Caravel Repo.
 Each type of file is placed in it's respective folder. <br>
 Our main focus is the 'gds' folder which contains all the Layout GDS files. <br> <br>

 We can see that several files have '.gz' extension.
+All these files are compressed files.
+This compression is in place to meet the Github size limit on individual files. <br>
-All these files are compressed files and need to be uncompressed for working on them. <br>
+They need to be uncompressed for working on them. <br>
 -> This can be done the right way by moving to the root folder (the folder which is the local clone of the forked caravel repo) and giving:
 > make uncompress